 CEO & Co-founder at Confident Cannabis

-Although cannabis entails a negative health image, many studies have revealed a harmless (or even positive) side of the psychotropic.
-In November 2016, for instance, the American Association for the Advancement of Science published a study confirming that opiate overdose deaths diminished by 25% in those states where medicinal use of cannabis is legal, California ( 27%), Colorado (20%), and Washington (11%) being among the states in which the legal market is concentrated.
+Although cannabis entails a negative health image, many studies have revealed a harmless, if not positive side of the psychotropic.
+In November 2016, for instance, the American Association for the Advancement of Science published a study confirming that opiate overdose deaths diminished by an average of 25% in states where medicinal use of cannabis is legal: 27% in California, 20% in Colorado, and 11% in Washington, the states in which the legal market is concentrated.

-In this context, brands need to single out their products and communicate their identity.
-There are many opportunities and room for ideas in the industry, but for the moment, few companies are opting for distinction.
-Branding is what helps them in this sense.
+In order to stand out, Cannabusiness needs to use branding to single out their products and communicate the identity of each brand.
+There are many opportunities and room for growth in the industry, though few companies are currently opting for distinction.

 “In the last 4 years, products opting for branding have experienced growth rating from 100% to 530% and their names resonate strongly among consumers.” —Roy Bingham